Nelson-Sl/node-cmd-demo/README.md

 # node-cmd-demo
-this is an example of node command line application
+this is an example of node command line application.
+Forked and edited by Shen Liao.

 ## Libs